Blokyk/starkid/README.md

 dotnet add package Blokyk.Recline
 ```

 That's it!
-To start writing your CLI, check out [Your first app with Recline](docs/../Your%20first%20app%20with%20Recline.md), or have a quick look through the TL;DR docs below.
+For a quick tutorial, check out [Your first app with Recline](docs/Your-first-app-with-Recline.md), or have a look through the TL;DR docs below.
+If you want to deep-dive directly in, you can check out the [overview](docs/Recline-overview.md) and the rest of the [docs folder](docs/)

 ## TL;DR docs 📖